Yotsuhadesu/cybersecurity-notes/labs/kali-linux/authentication-security-misconfiguration/day-3.md

 - This is adding an extra layer of defense on a website/database.
 - It ensures that an attack won't do as much damage all at once, which gives the developers and cybersecurities to enclose, mitigate, and track the attack.

+## Least privilege
+- Granting users minimum access, enough to do their job or access services.
+- This is to prevent the user's account to compromise the system even if it was hacked.

 ## SQL injection
 - This is when the database engine mistakenly accepts a user input as a SQL command.
 - For example, an attacker enters `admin' --` to the username input field.
 The `'` encloses the `admin`, which results in the database engine accepting `--`, or a comment symbol, as a SQL command.
 This comments out the rest of the SQL query, which includes the password inputting.